-Internet trading has never been more attractive.
-In Germany alone, 50 of the 83 million inhabitants in total shop online.
-But if you want to be part of the e-commerce wave of success, you need a sophisticated marketing mix.
-So a robust foundation, a sound strategy and the right channels.
+Retailing on the Internet has never been more attractive than it is today.
+In Germany alone, 50 of the country’s 83 million inhabitants shop online.
+But if you want to ride the wave of e-commerce success, you need a sophisticated marketing mix.
+In other words, you need a solid foundation, a marketing strategy that’s watertight, and the right channels.

-The most important entity of successful e-commerce is your own online shop.
-It is the visual appetiser for customers.
-Its ease of use and design determine whether a potential customer converts into an actual customer.
-It is also your free platform for self-advertising.
-For your e-commerce business to be a guarantee for success, you should consider the following aspects:
+The most important instance of a successful e-commerce is the own online store.
+It is the visual appetizer for the customer.
+Its user-friendliness and design determine whether a potential customer converts into an actual customer.
+In addition, the online store is your free platform for self-promotion.
+To ensure that your e-commerce business is a guarantee of success, you should pay attention to the following aspects:

-Tracking is just as important as your website’s search engine optimisation.
-It is best to track every single step of users on your website.
-What did they click and which sub-pages did they access?
-Which articles did they look at for a particularly long time?
-By tracking customers, you can conclude what interests them.
-This is the only way you can successfully play them personalised advertising.
+Just as important as search engine optimization in online store marketing is e-commerce tracking.
+It’s best to track every single step the user takes on your website.
+What did he click on and which product pages and landing pages were called up?
+Which items did he look at for a particularly long time?
+By tracking the customer, you conclude what interests him.
+This is the only way you can successfully target them with personalized advertising.

 An important point to make your online shop successful is gamification.
 Thus arousing the potential customer’s instinct to play.
 A true expert in the field of gamification is the auction platform ebay.
 In the end, bidding on an item on ebay is like betting on a number at the casino, with less risk of course.
 Nevertheless, the user experiences a thrill in both cases.
 If they buy the desired item at an auction, their reward centre is also activated.
 Another method of gamification is the wish list.
 Give customers the opportunity to store products that they cannot currently afford in their accounts.
 This will awaken their inner collector.
 You will also find out first hand what customers really like.